Legislator, security expert weigh in on Rutter’s data breach

 “If you do believe that you are a victim, that you have used a credit card at a Rutter’s store, I would cancel that credit card immediately, ” said John Sancenito, the president of Information Network Associates, which helps companies with recovery after data breaches.
 “If you happened to use your debit card, go to your bank and get a new debit card, and you might want to also start thinking about changing any pin numbers or passwords.”

-Sancenito says breaches often are discovered on accident, after going on for for long periods of time.
+Sancenito says breaches often are discovered on accident, after going on for long periods of time.

 He recommends customers look at their credit report and see if any new credit has been opened in their name.
 Also, check for fraudulent charges on statements.